 Strengthen the enforcement and monitoring mechanisms for building accessibility regulations by incorporating them into a Government Regulation as mandated by Law No. 8 Year 2016 concerning Persons with Disabilities.

-Develop a framework for monitoring and evaluating the accessibility of buildings, both nationally and regionally, at the planning stages for newly constructed buildings to ensure they are built using accessibility standards ,
+Develop a framework for monitoring and evaluating the accessibility of buildings, both nationally and regionally, at the planning stages for newly constructed buildings to ensure they are built using accessibility standards.

 Develop a regulatory framework related to accessibility of communication, technology, and information for a variety of people with disabilities, as well as a regular monitoring and enforcement mechanism.